ndd21/PHYS281/docs/glossary.md

 A class for defining integer numbers.
 Python automatically recognises variables set with integer number values to be integers, e.g., in `x = 1` the variable `x` will be an `int` type, which is equivalent to explicitly saying `x = int(1)`.

+## Iterable

+An iterable is ["[a]n object capable of returning its members one at a time."](https://docs.python.org/3/glossary.html#term-iterable), for example a list.

 ## Keyword